balena-io-examples/balena-java-hello-world/README.md

 You can build and deploy your code on Raspberry Pi.
 Other JDK versions are also supported.

+* You can use command CMD ["javac","<sourcefile>"] to build the java source separately but with current raspbian image this command is not supported.

 ## Parts

 The recipe for this project is as follows: